 Open blank PowerBI Desktop dashboard and go to Edit Queries:

-Once in the query editor create blank query:
+Once in the query editor create a blank query:

 And open Advanced Editor where we can write our function to retrieve data: